braj29/smart-resume-builder/README.md

 ## Using the app
 1. Paste the job description.
 2. Upload a resume PDF.
-3. Enter your OpenAI API key (optionally save it locally; system keychain is used when available).
+3. Pick a provider and enter your API key/token (optionally save it locally; system keychain is used when available).
 4. Choose a model name and LaTeX template.
 5. Click **Generate Tailored Resume**.
 6. Review the LaTeX preview, missing/needs-confirmation list, and keyword alignment.